Are You Having An Emotional Affair?

 If you’re not sure if you’re having an emotional affair, here are few questions you can ask yourself to find out the answer:

-4. Is is ok if your partner receives “those of photos, selfies, images?” and is it ok if they know you have received or sent photo’s?
+- Is it ok if your partner receives “those of photos, selfies, images?” and is it ok if they know you have received or sent photo’s?

 If you feel you need to hide any communication or friendships from your partner, then chances are you know you’re doing something that’s a deal breaker.